 I am of the school of thought that the most powerful and meaningful things come from words, and not just ordinary words, but words capable of touching our hearts and leading us to see our potential.

-Check this out: Confident Woman Quotes.
+Recommended: 100+ Confident Woman Quotes.

 My job as a leader is to make sure everyone in the company has great opportunities, and that they feel they’re having a meaningful impact. – Larry Page.